-WHEEZING A whistling sound usually heard when breathing in or out.
+WHEEZING A whistling sound heard when breathing in or out.

-COUGHING A cough that may not go away and often occurs or worsens at night.
+COUGHING A cough that may not go away and often occurs or worsens at night or early morning.

 CHEST TIGHTNESS Feeling as if something is squeezing or sitting on your chest.

 SHORTNESS OF BREATH Feeling as though you can't catch your breath.
-You may feel as though you are breathless, out of breath, or can't get enough air out of your lungs.
+You may feel as though you are breathless.

 The severity and frequency of asthma symptoms can vary depending on how well controlled your asthma is, your exposure to asthma triggers, and other factors.
 If you're not meeting certain asthma goals as determined by your healthcare provider, you may be just coping with, rather than controlling, your symptoms.

-Take the ASTHMA CONTROL TEST™* to assess how well controlled your asthma is, and bring the results with you when you talk to your healthcare provider.
+Take the Asthma Control Test™ to assess how well controlled your asthma symptoms are and bring the results with you when you talk to your healthcare provider.
 Be sure to mention which symptoms you're experiencing and how often they're occurring.
 This will help your healthcare provider determine the best way to manage your asthma.

 WHEN ASTHMA SYMPTOMS CAN GET WORSE

-While asthma is a condition that you have 24 hours a day, every day, often asthma symptoms can get worse in the middle of the night.
+Asthma is a chronic condition.
+Asthma symptoms can get worse in the middle of the night.
 Factors that can cause your asthma symptoms to worsen at night may include: